How to choose washing machine settings and dryer cycles

 9. Steam dry

 Steam dryers with this setting inject steam at the end of a cycle to help keep wrinkles from setting into clean, dry fabrics.
-Select Whirlpool® washers feature a Wrinkle Shield™ Plus Option with Steam that uses tumbling and steam for improved wrinkle-fighting performance for up to 150 minutes after the cycle ends, or until you open your dryer door.
+Select Whirlpool® Washers feature a Wrinkle Shield™ Plus Option with Steam that uses tumbling and steam for improved wrinkle-fighting performance for up to 150 minutes after the cycle ends, or until you open your dryer door.

 Choose the right laundry cycle for every fabric